necipakca/pginstaller/README.md

 # pginstaller
-PostgreSQL 11 HA Cluster Installer For CentOS 7.x These program installs PostgreSQL HA Cluster with Patroni in 10 minutes for new servers.
+PostgreSQL 11 HA Cluster Installer For CentOS 7.x
+This program installs PostgreSQL HA Cluster with Patroni in 10 minutes for new servers.

 **IMPORTANT**

 _**Do not use these program for your existing setup or upgrade your servers.
-You can lost your data be careful. pgInstaller well tested on just new servers.**_
+You can lose your data be careful. pgInstaller well tested on just new servers.**_

 # Requirements
 * New installed CentOS 7.x servers (min 3 servers suggested) and root user enabled.
 * Check all candidate servers has same root password.
 * Check default yum repos (sudo yum update) is reachable.
 * Check https://yum.postgresql.org/        is reachable.
-* optional add sperate disks for WAL and DATA (but do not mount disks!!) for production env.
+* optional add seperate disks for WAL and DATA (but do not mount disks!!) for production env.

 # Usage